 The Columbia River Basin was divided into 62 subbasins based on Columbia River tributaries.
-Each subbasin is developing its own plan that will establish locally defined biological objectives to meet the four primary objectives defined by the Council.
+Each subbasin is developing its own plan which will establish locally defined biological objectives to meet the four primary objectives defined by the Council.
 Plans developed at the subbasin level will be combined into the fourteen province-level plans and will form the framework within which the Bonneville Power Administration will fund proposed fish and wildlife projects.
-The subbasin planning process is viewed as an on-going effort and is anticipated to occur on a threeyear cycle.
+The subbasin planning process is viewed as an on-going effort and is anticipated to occur on a three year cycle.
 The plans are considered "living documents" which will incorporate new information during their periodic updates.

 The subbasin plans will also play a significant role in addressing the requirements of the Endangered Species Act; NOAA-Fisheries and USFWS intend to use the plans to help in recovery of ESA-listed species.
 In addition, the Council, Bonneville Power Administration, NOAA-Fisheries, and USFWS will use the adopted subbasin plans to help meet subbasin and province requirements under the 2000 Federal Columbia River System Biological Opinion.
-Other planning efforts, including the Asotin Model Watershed Plan, affect and are affected by the subbasin plans.
-The Asotin Creek Model Watershed Plan was completed in 1995 with local support and is currently in its implementation phase.
-This plan addressed issues of habitat and has served as the catalyst for a wide variety of habitat improvements throughout the subbasin.
-The Asotin Subbasin Plan is intended to build upon the successes of the Model Watershed Plan through development of an interactive relationship that is expected to be developed between subbasin planning, watershed plans, and State of Washington salmon recovery plans.
+Other regulatory standards and planning efforts, including the Clean Water Act and various state requirements affect, and are affected by, the subbasin plans.
+In particular, an interactive relationship is expected to be developed between subbasin planning, watershed plans, and State of Washington salmon recovery plans.

-Asotin Subbasin Plan
+Lower Snake Subbasin Plan